WISDOM -TREE.COM

 The incarnate Buddha sat beneath the tree of wisdom, aware of his own vast number of lives, and the infinities of lives of sentient beings.
 These are indeed vast realms.
 How can they be known?

 The Third Watch of the Night meditation answers this question by asking the practitioner to intuitively examine the universe in broader and broader sweeps, taking in larger and larger vistas which include ever growing communities of beings.
-The method of such an examination involves seeing all beings as connected by a universal jeweled net of relationships:
+The method of such an examination involves seeing all beings as connected by a universal jeweled net of relationships.

 Each being is a gem.
 Though Buddhism traditionally prizes the doctrine of three jewels, the true jewel is individual awareness.
 Each being shines with light from many sources, and the more individualized the being, the greater the facets for the reflection of the light of awareness.
 The simpler the being, the fewer the complex reflections, and the greater the capacity of light shining from a single surface.